Mark 16:8b (NLT)

 The most reliable early manuscripts of the Gospel of Mark end at verse 8.
 Other manuscripts include various endings to the Gospel.
 A few include both the “shorter ending” & the “longer ending”.
 The majority of manuscripts include the “longer ending” immediately after verse 8.

 The verse above does not specify the time of day.
 The scene is indoors in any case.

 Jesus is the primary source of light in this scene.

-From left to right: Simon/Peter, Bartholomew/Nathaniel, Andrew, Thomas/Didymus, Mary Magdalene (kneeling), James the son of Alphaeus/Cleopas, Philip (kneeling), Jesus the Christ (Messiah), Thaddaeus (kneeling), Matthew/Levi, John the son of Zebedee, Simon the Zealot (kneeling), James the son of Zebedee.
+From left to right: Simon/Peter, Bartholomew/Nathaniel, Andrew, Thomas/Didymus, Mary Magdalene (kneeling), James/Cleopas (son of Alphaeus), Philip (kneeling), Jesus the Christ (Messiah), Thaddaeus/Judas (son of James) (kneeling), Matthew/Levi, John (son of Zebedee), Simon the zealot (kneeling), James (son of Zebedee).

 This scene forms part of the Easter series, from Mark’s Gospel.

 The verse above is the shorter ending of Mark’s Gospel.

 I wanted to show Jesus appearing to his 11 apostles/disciples (I have included Mary Magdalene amongst them) in a way that shows he is the resurrected Christ.
 I decided to make his over all appearance lighter than before his death & resurrection, but still have his clothes, skin & hair similar hues to those I have drawn before.
 I also added the radiating yellow/white lines (emanating from Jesus’ heart) to draw attention to Jesus, at the centre of the group of apostles.
 Jesus is the source of light in this scene, & in a figurative sense he is the light of the world & at the heart of the gospel message.